RobertElderSoftware/roberteldersoftwarediff/README.md

 ###### Example
 ```
-roberteldersoftwarediff a.txt b.txt --oldfile-message "This is the new version."
+roberteldersoftwarediff a.txt b.txt --newfile-message "This is the new version."
 ```